Comparisons11 min read

 24 Months ~$2.19 ~$59.76 every 2 years

-The 2-year plan is where Surfshark's value proposition becomes undeniable.
-At $2.19/month, you're getting a feature set that competitors charge three or four times more for.
-The catch?
-You're locking in for two years upfront — and look, that's a real commitment.
-More on that in the verdict.
+The 2-year plan is where Surfshark's value really shines.
+At $2.19/month, you're getting a feature set that most competitors charge three or four times more for.
+The flip side?
+You're locked in for two years upfront — and that's a genuine commitment.
+More on that later.

 Best For

-Power users who want maximum features at minimum cost.
-Also excellent for households with many devices.
+Power users hunting for maximum features at the lowest possible cost.
+Also excellent if you've got a household packed with devices.

 📘 The Complete Budget System $4.99